firebase/genkit/docs/tool-calling.md

         location: string
     ---

-    "What is the weather in {{location}}?"
+    What is the weather in {{location}}?
     ```

     Then you can execute the prompt in your code as follows:

     ```ts
-    // assuming prompt file is named weatherPrompt.prompt const weatherPrompt = ai.prompt("weatherPrompt");
+    // assuming prompt file is named weatherPrompt.prompt const weatherPrompt = ai.prompt('weatherPrompt');

-    const response = await weatherPrompt({ location: "Baltimore" });
+    const response = await weatherPrompt({ location: 'Baltimore' });
     ```

 *   {Chat}

     ```ts
     const chat = ai.chat({
-      system: "Answer questions using the tools you have.",
+      system: 'Answer questions using the tools you have.',
       tools: [getWeather],
     });

-    const response = await chat.send("What is the weather in Baltimore?");
+    const response = await chat.send('What is the weather in Baltimore?');

     // Or, specify tools that are message-specific const response = await chat.send({
-      prompt: "What is the weather in Baltimore?",
+      prompt: 'What is the weather in Baltimore?',
       tools: [getWeather],
     });
     ```